-Answer the Public (ATP) - casting a wide net around your ideas.
+2. Answer the Public (ATP) - visualising your ideas.

-We’d like to give an honourable mention to Hubspot’s Blog Ideas Generator here - another source of mostly-random-but-occasionally-useful ideas:
+We’d like to give an honourable mention to HubSpot’s Blog Ideas Generator. here - another source of sometimes-random-but-occasionally-useful ideas:

 This is less of a tool than two components of Google’s search results page.
 We’ve included them as they provide more coherent, reality-based questions people are asking about your chosen topic.

 What most agencies won't tell you is that these autocompleted suggestions are a great trend-identifying tool; they show content suggestions before paid-for keyword research tools have gathered enough data to do the same.
 That's good soup.

 The suggested questions and related searches for coffee reveal an interesting variety of topics.

 These recommendations are based on an analysis of millions of searches and represent related themes that Google deems most relevant.

 Understanding how people phrase questions allows you to bake specific phrases into your content, and drive more relevant website traffic.
 While this is less necessary than in the past thanks to Google’s increasingly sophisticated sentiment analysis, it doesn’t hurt.